 Pro tip: Although you’re engaging your muscles in a swinging motion in this exercise, it’s important to do this exercise slowly and in a controlled manner.

 This is one of the side delt exercises that puts your side delts in the driver’s position because when you move the barbell behind your neck, you take the focus away from your front delts to your side delts.
+It also requires a good grip.

 Pro tip: As mentioned on Seriously Strong Training, you want to take your time with this exercise.
 You might have to do a few sets before the movements and bar placement feel comfortable.

-Supercharge Your Side Delt Workout
+Supercharge Your Side Delt Exercises

 You’ve got the right side delt exercises, but make sure you follow the below tips to keep your workout explosive and successful.